MischaU8/yumyum/tools/isoparam_tU_z4Kg5CbQ.md

-add or subtract cuts when you're happy with the preview simply left click to commit use this handy tool to quickly add additional segments to faces oh look at the time
+add or subtract cuts when you're happy with the preview simply left click to commit use this handy tool to quickly add additional segments to faces